juanfariaso/nbody6tools/README.md

 `nbtools`  is meant to generate quick graphs to check out the simulation.
 `nbt-movie` is meant to quickly generate an animation

+Do `nbtools -h` and `nbt-movie -h` for help.

 I made this just for things I used for my PhD.
-So there are many options from Nbody6 that may not be implemented, and also options here that only work for my versions of Nbody6.
+So there are many options from Nbody6 that may not be implemented, and also options here that only work for my custom versions of Nbody6.
-Please let me know if there is any feature you need and I'll implement them.
+Please let me know if there is any feature you need and I'll implement it.